How to create systemic change across the cocoa sector in Côte d’Ivoire

 Approximately 39% of the world’s cocoa is farmed in Côte d’Ivoire, primarily by smallholder farmers.
 However, farmers only receive 6.6% of the profits of cocoa sales, with the vast majority of profits going to retailers and manufacturers.
 85% of farmers in Côte d’Ivoire do not earn a living income, and 56% of farmers are living under the poverty line.
 This sober reality is shared by many mono-crop farmers worldwide.

-In turn, the low incomes earned by the majority of cocoa farmers result in multiple complications.
+The cocoa sector in Côte d’Ivoire faces many challenges that must be solved.
 Among the most prevalent is the rate of child labor.
-A study by NORC found that, in cocoa-growing areas of Côte d’Ivoire, 43% of children engage in cocoa-related child labor, and nearly all these children engage in labor that is deemed hazardous.
+A study by NORC found that, in cocoa-growing areas of Côte d’Ivoire, 43% of children engage in cocoa-related child labor, and nearly all these children engage in labor deemed hazardous.
 Another related issue is that of deforestation.
 Nearly 90% of Côte d’Ivoire’s forests have disappeared in the past sixty years, mostly due to agriculture.
-At the current rate of deforestation, it is estimated that Côte d’Ivoire could lose all its forest cover by 2034.
+At the current rate of deforestation, Côte d’Ivoire could lose all its forest cover by 2034.
 This includes protected areas, which still see deforestation due to agriculture.

 Increasing productivity is possible through professionalism

-Luckily, there is a way to solve this problem: by increasing agribusiness professionalism.
+Luckily, there is a way to increase the productivity of Ivorian agribusinesses: by increasing agribusiness professionalism.
 As agribusinesses become more professional, they also see increases in productivity and efficiency.
 This results in an increase in income.
 In addition, when professional agribusinesses begin earning higher incomes, they can invest in their futures through things like new equipment or new inputs.
 As agribusinesses make these investments, they increase their productivity and income even more.
 Within the cocoa sector in Côte d’Ivoire, there are various ways to make these improvements.

 One option is through the diversification of income and crops.
 While cocoa is an important crop in Côte d’Ivoire, it is far from the only crop, and for the majority of people, it is not profitable to farm cocoa alone.
 An income study commissioned by Fairtrade International found a significant positive correlation between household income and product diversification, and diversification is one of the strategies suggested to improve income further.

 Another way to improve productivity and income is by adopting more technologies, particularly ones related to the processing of cocoa.
 If agribusinesses invest in post-harvest production equipment, they can sell their processed produce at a higher rate.
-Based on current estimates of how chocolate earnings are distributed, cocoa farmers could more than double their share if they can process the cocoa and grow it.
+Based on current estimates on the distribution of chocolate earnings, cocoa farmers could more than double their share if they can process the cocoa and grow it.
 Implementing new technology can be expensive, but more professional agribusinesses are more able to access loans, which can be used to invest in processing.

 The next steps towards a more professional cocoa sector